austinhuang0131/austinhuang0131.github.io/index.md

      });
 </script>

 I have a white Pentax K-50.
 I upload ~~all~~ some ("Good" ones, due to Flickr's free restrictions) of my photos on my [Flickr](https://flic.kr/austin0131).
 I'm currently moving most of my photos to [Zonerama](https://austinhuang0131.zonerama.com).
 I also post loyalty-free ones on [Unsplash](https://unsplash.com/@austinhuang).
-And, of course, some goes to my [Instagram](https://instagram.com/austinhuang.me).

 ## My other online stuff, like social media